Become a Volunteer Client Advisor

 Since our founding, the lifeblood of End of Life Washington has been our client support team.
-Our Volunteer Client Advisers work one-on-one with terminally ill people.
+Our Volunteer Client Advisors work one-on-one with terminally ill people.

-If you are interested in volunteering in this way, please click on the link below:
+If you are interested in becoming a Volunteer Client Advisor, please click on the link below:

 If you are interested in finding out more about this rewarding volunteer opportunity, please contact us by emailing email@example.com or by calling 206.256.1636.

 End of Life Washington needs interested and dedicated community members to improve education and increase access to end-of-life choices.
 Some ways that you can get involved include:

 - Contribute financially to End of Life Washington.

 - Send letters to the editor, or write opinion pieces supporting choice at the end of life.